 Let’s start by understanding the different types of online grocery businesses you can start.

-Types of online business models one can choose from
+Types of online business models one can choose from for a daily essentials brand

 1. Warehouse based model